akankshakukhraniya/python-PyMeUpCharlie/README.md

 * Write one script for each dataset provided.
 Run your script separately to make sure that the code works for its respective dataset.

-* Feel encouraged to work in groups, but don't shortchange yourself by copying someone else's work.
-You get what you put in, and the art of programming is extremely unforgiving to moochers.
-Dig your heels in, burn the night oil, and learn this while you can!
-These are skills that will pay dividends in your future career.

-* Start early, and reach out for help often!
-Challenge yourself to identify _specific_ questions for your instructors and TAs.
-Don't resign yourself to simply saying, "I'm totally lost."
-If you need help, reach out because we're happy to help.
-But, come prepared and show us what you have done and your thought process.

 * Always commit your work and back it up with GitHub/GitLab pushes.
 You don't want to lose hours of your work because you didn't push it to GitHub/GitLab every half hour or so.

 * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-## Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.